 How to Check for Anemia?

-Iron deficiency test: Your doctor may advise for blood tests to confirm iron deficiency of anemia.
-The following tests are performed
+Iron deficiency test: Your doctor may advise blood tests to confirm iron deficiency of anemia.
+The following tests are performed.

-Hemoglobin: It is an important component of RBC, and measurement of hemoglobin levels indicates iron levels.
+Hemoglobin: It is an essential component of RBC, and measurement of hemoglobin levels indicates iron levels.

 Size and Color of RBC: The RBC will be smaller in size and paler than normal